danielloader/markdown-toolkit/README.md

     *   Once a year, every branch of this government meets in a room and announces what they intend to waste taxpayer money on.
     *   Give 100%.
 110% is impossible.
 Only idiots recommend that.
     ```
-1. Inject it into an existing document

-    > This README.md file itself has injection anchors to put the content of the `readme_example.py`.

 Combining the two is flexible, allowing dynamic generation of markdown partial documents, and injection of those into human edited pages.